-Member of the Board of Directors and Senior Executive Officer, Mass Market He graduated from the Faculty of Mathematics and Physics and of Protestant Theological Faculty at Charles University of Prague; the University of Economics, Prague, and École des Hautes Études Commerciales, Paris.
+Member of the Board of Directors and Senior Executive Officer, Convenience Services He graduated from the Faculty of Mathematics and Physics and the Protestant Theological Faculty of the Charles University of Prague; the University of Economics, Prague and École des Hautes Études Commerciales, Paris.

 Mr. Lamser has been working for ČSOB since 1995.
 He has been a member of the Board of Directors since 1997.
 He worked in various managerial positions in ČSOB.
 Until 31 December 2012, he was responsible for services provided to mass retail clientele.
 Since 1 January 2013, Mr. Lamser has been a member of ČSOB's Top Management as the Senior Executive Officer, Convenience Services.

-Deputy Chairman of the Supervisory Board of ČMSS (CZ); member of the control commission of the Unijazz Association (CZ); President of the Czech Chess Union.
+Member of the Supervisory Board of ČMSS (CZ); Chairman of the control commission of the Unijazz Association (CZ); President of the Czech Chess Union.